Julia Heflin: Early career

 Fresh out of college, Julia joined the Hedgerow Repertory Theatre, where she acted and was assigned to the production office.
 She then worked briefly on Broadway in the 1930s before heading to the Soviet Union.

 Arriving in Moscow, Heflin worked as a Reggisseur Practicant at the Meyerhold and Vahktangov theatres, and helped workers on a collective farm produce And Quiet Flows the Don, an opera.
 She also worked with an English-speaking cast to stage a production of the Clifford Odets drama Waiting For Lefty on a truck-bed in the streets of Moscow, where perhaps the only words understood by the Russians who gathered to watch were, "Strike!
 Strike!" which brought clamorous cheers from the audience.

 While working in Europe, Julia became an interviewer and freelance European/Soviet feature correspondent for Stage Magazine and the old New York Herald Tribune, first abroad, and later when she returned to the United States.
 She interviewed Nemirovitch-Danchenko, who, with Konstantin Stanislavsky, founded the Moscow Art Theatre.
 Among many others, she also interviewed actor-singer-activist Paul Robeson, film director Sergei Eisenstein and playwright George Bernard Shaw.

 Just before the start of World War II, Heflin returned to New York and began teaching acting classes in the evenings at the Laboratory Theatre in Manhattan with Lee Strasberg.
 She also staged a play with boys at a public works settlement house and worked for Broadway producers Eddie Dowling, Oscar Serling and Lewis Gensler, and assisted Theresa Helburn at The Theatre Guild.
 Together with St. John Terrell, Heflin co-founded the Bucks County Playhouse, serving as director and company manager.

 Heflin then began a career in radio with CBS as a staff researcher, writer and interviewer for the popular We, the People series.
 Her interviews with such theatrical luminaries and popular cultural icons as Charlie Chaplin, Salvador Dalí, Bette Davis, Helen Hayes, John Huston, Gene Kelly, Sinclair Lewis and Walt Disney provided her with primary source materials that shaped her subsequent work on the stage and in the classroom.

 Teaching career

-From 1956 to 1977, Heflin served as the Director of Speech and Drama at Mount Vernon College until being named professor emeritus.
+From 1956 to 1977, Heflin served as the Director of Speech and Drama at Mount Vernon College until being named professor emerita.
 While serving as Faculty Advisor to the Prep Players and Curtain Callers student theatre groups, Heflin also produced several theatre performances at Mount Vernon.

 In a formal ceremony marking her retirement from Mount Vernon College in Washington, DC, Heflin chided the administration for insufficient support of the theatre curriculum, decrying "a shoddy economy wave which has capsized the theatre arts curricula in many universities and colleges, including Mount Vernon.
 Relegating theatre and other communications training to chance encounters with well-intentioned, sometimes underpaid or untrained guides, or chopping them from the curricula, violates academic principles in all areas.
 Theatre arts among the liberal arts are the roots of the civilized balance in an overpowered globe."